 Having the most up-to-date will is important as it states the wishes of the deceased and names the executors.
 The executors are the people responsible for carrying out these wishes.

 If there is no will, the deceased's estate is distributed according to intestacy rules.
 These rules determine how the estate is divided and shared.

 3. Arranging the funeral

 We understand that it may be difficult to pay for the funeral.
 If the deceased had funds in their accounts, we can release them to help with the costs.

-All we need is the original funeral invoice together with the original or a certified copy of the death certificate, if this hasn’t already been given to us.
+All we need is the funeral and/or florist invoice together with the original or copy of the death certificate, if this hasn’t already been given to us.
 Once we get this, it can take up to 3 days for us to pay the invoice.

-Please send them to our Bereavement Centre (Bereavement Centre, PO Box 524, Bradford, BD1 5ZH) and we will send a cheque directly to the funeral director.
-If you post the invoice to us, we can also make a payment direct into the funeral director's account providing we receive your instruction to do so and the account details are printed on the funeral director's invoice.
-Please note that any money we release from the deceased's accounts for this purpose is only for the funeral director's bill and will not cover any other expenses.
+Please send them to our Bereavement Centre (Bereavement Centre, PO Box 524, Bradford, BD1 5ZH) and we will send a cheque directly to The funeral director or florist.
+If you post the invoice to us, we can also make a payment direct into The funeral director or florist's account providing we receive your instruction to do so and the account details are printed on The funeral director or florist's invoice.
+Please note that any money we release from the deceased's accounts for this purpose is only for The funeral director or florist's bill and will not cover any other expenses.

 4. Contacting the relevant people

 As well as letting family and friends know about your loss, you'll need to inform organisations such as banks and building societies, utility companies and the Department of Work and Pensions.
 There are some legal documents, such as passports, driving licences and benefit books, which will need to be found and returned.